 Peter Carter - news and analysis for nurses

-The leader of the Royal College of Nursing has used a keynote speech to the union’s annual conference to steer members away from strike action over pay.
+The outgoing leader of the Royal College of Nursing has used his keynote speech to highlight the key challenges facing nursing, while also urging nurses to “speak up” on issues that affect them.

 Sacking directors of nursing and other senior figures following damning reports from regulators should not be seen as the solution to improving patient care at failing trusts, the chief inspector of hospitals at the Care Quality Commission has said.

 Obesity and alcohol problems are major public health challenges that are still not being properly addressed by the NHS, with health workers often unaware of the “shocking” statistics surrounding the issues, the chief executive of the Royal College of Nursing has warned.